 My name is Anthony Marshall and I am the owner/operator of the Kincrawler.com search engine.
-I am a genealogist (not professional) and have been researching my ancestry for more than 35 years.
 My main hobbies are genealogy and web programming so I decided to combine the two in an attempt to make the largest “free form” genealogy specific search engine on the internet.
 My main goal is to help others find their family history by creating a genealogy search that is completely free and linked to pages that are also completely free.

 Another approach would be to look for certain records in a particular location and then look through those pages for the person you are looking for.
 An example would be to simply type in "Ohio" and that should return many pages of various records from Ohio.

 There are also many other pages in the index besides just lists of names.
 You can try searching for almost anything.
 A search for "History of Missouri" will turn up several pages with very interesting reading that might give you an idea of the way your ancestors lived many years ago.

 Because I'm on the other side of the screen I get the opportunity to see what people are searching for.
 Many times people will type in several words such as "Alabama Obituary Records".
 When the search engine sees this it will look for any pages that contain ALL of those words.